appliedfm/appliedfm.github.io/_posts/2021-11-14-structures_are_better_than_tuples.markdown

 * Modules
 * Opaque definitions

-However, these approaches won't get you the benefits of structure syntax for construction and pattern matching.
+However, these approaches won't get you the benefits of record syntax for construction and pattern matching.
 Keep this in mind as you design your public interface.

 (If you've had success with this, please reach out!)